NOAA-EMC/NCEPLIBS-bufr/docs/utils.md

 # Utilities

+The NCEPLIBS-bufr library includes some command line utilities which operate on BUFR files.

 | Utility | Description   |
 |---------|--------------------------------------------------------------------------|
 | [debufr](#debufr) | Read BUFR file and write verbose listing of contents |